Note: The full Peace Mennonite church building calendar appears at the bottom of this webpage.

 Access worship volunteers schedule here.

-*If you are interested in volunteering to help lead worship services (worship leader, sermon, music, or scripture reading), please contact worship committee: Kirsten Bosnak , Sharon McCulley (sharon.mcculley@gmail.com), or Roger Neufeld Smith directly, or see the sign-up sheet in the hall.
+*If you are interested in volunteering to help lead worship services (worship leader, sermon, music, or scripture reading), please contact worship committee: Kirsten Bosnak, or Sharon McCulley (sharon.mcculley@gmail.com) directly, or see the sign-up sheet in the hall.

-The meal planned for Gracious Space on Sunday will be a Baked Potato Bar.
-Bring toppings for the potatoes and side dishes to share.
+The meal for July 12th Gracious Space will be “Potluck.”
+Bring your favorite food to share.

 Transition Notes for our time between pastors:

-–The Administrative Assistant, Jerry Dowdle, will be working Tuesdays and Thursdays.
-Please send information you wish to share to peacemennonite@gmail.com. by Monday nights.
+The Administrative Assistant, Jerry, will be working Tuesdays and Thursdays—mostly from home.
+Please send information you wish to share to peacemennonite@gmail.com. by 8am Tuesdays.

 Peace Mennonite ODIM Guatemala Service Trip — February 20-28, 2027